Flow escorted Aura home.

 Flow was sitting on the floor, back against the wall, and chugging down an energy drink when Veil made his way over to her.

-On instinct her body tensed, but he sat next to her with a sweet smile on his face,
+On instinct, her body tensed, but he sat next to her with a sweet smile on his face,

-"How was the lesson?"
-He asked.
+"How was the lesson?" he asked.

-"It was—" she looked around at her fellow students who were struggling to walk out, some even having to lean on another for support.
+"It was—" she looked around at her fellow students who were struggling to even walk out, and some had to lean on another for support.
 It was a rough class, but he was still an excellent instructor.
-"I think it went well."
-Veil blinked in surprise at her answer, then he grinned.
+So flow said, "I think it went well."

-"I was surprised.
-You take direction well."
 She turned to him and replied,

-"Well I'm grateful."
-Flow replied, cracking her eyes open and peeking at him.
+"Well, I'm grateful," Flow replied, cracking her eyes open and peeking at him.

 "Let's get lunch before class tomorrow," he offered.

-Her heart fluttered and her eyes flung open.
+Her heart fluttered, and her eyes widened.

 "Like a date?" she asked in disbelief.

 "No, not like a date.
 A date."
-Veil replied, tilting his head, making eye contact and, smiling.
+Veil replied, tilting his head, making eye contact, and smiling.

 "I can quit," he said, intercepting her sentence.